SlugBot/web/guide.md

 ---
 layout: info
-Title: SlugBot in Discord
+Title: SlugBot User Guide
+type: 'guide'
 ---
 # SlugBot User Guide
-Once you've invited SlugBot to your discord server, some functionality will require a little setup before they can be used.
-This section will guide you through the process.
+The following page will provide an easy-to-follow overview on how to install and run SlugBot in your Discord server or Twtich chat, and how to get the most out of it.

+# Discord setup

 ## Streamers and Stream Notifications
 SlugBot intergrates with Twitch.tv allowing it to notify when your selected streamers go live.
 After specifying your `streams` channel and adding some streamers to look out for, SlugBot will send a notification message to the `streams` channel when those streamers go live.
 SlugBot will also delete the notification when the stream goes offline.